xyfir/ptorx/docs/self-host.md

 - Access to a domain whose DNS records you can configure.
 - A Linux server (we'll use Ubuntu) whose host allows it to send mail, which primarily means that outgoing port 25 should be open.
-- Know-how to set up a secure server before we install Ptorx onto it.
-- Nginx or similar software installed to serve static files and act as a proxy for Ptorx and other APIs.
-- Let's Encrypt or similar geniune TLS (SSL) certificate (no self-signed certs!) for your main domain where the instance of Ptorx will be hosted.
-Additional mail-only domains don't need this.
-- Node.js installed on your server.
-Ptorx targets the latest version available at time of the last [server/package.json](https://github.com/Xyfir/ptorx/blob/master/server/package.json) update.
-- MariaDB or MySQL installed on your server (no `STRICT_TRANS_TABLES`!).
-Ptorx.com runs MariaDB so there may be unknown discrepancies with MySQL.
-- sendmail installed on your server.
-(Make sure your server's hostname is set correctly to prevent slow mail!)
-- iptables-persistent installed on your server.

 # Step 0: Clone the Repo